RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 ```
 4. After filling all above fields, click on button "Pod Template Details..."
    and then click on Add Pod Template, and you should supply image for the pod
-   that will run when the pod agent will be created by jenkins, see example
+   that will run when the pod agent will be created by jenkins, and additional details like label,Volume , etc.\
-   in the screenshots below:
+   see example in the screenshots below:
 ![sample](./pictures/openshiftcloud1.png)
 ![sample](./pictures/openshiftcloud2.png)
 ![sample](./pictures/openshiftcloud3.png)